CTC Accreditation Launchpad(opens in new window)

 Students often apply for financial aid to complete graduate work.
 The first step is completing the FASFA.
 The state of California also has a new grant program for aspiring school professionals called the Golden State Teacher Grant Program.
 The grant program awards funding to aspiring school psychologists as well as teachers and school service professionals.
 Some students also choose to work part time during the program, and work study positions are available on campus for those who qualify—a few are directly related to school psychology.

-The program is accredited through CASP and NCSP at the state and national levels and follows a specific scope and sequence of coursework and field-based experiences.
-As such, the minimum amount of time to complete the program is 3 years.
+The program is accredited through the California Commission on Teacher Credentialing (CTC) at the state level and the National Association of School Psychologists (NASP) at the national level.
+To maintain accreditation, the program follows a specific scope and sequence of coursework and field-based experiences.
+As such, the minimum amount of time to complete the program is three years.

 Yes, you may attend part-time.
 Our courses are designed to be taken consecutively, such that you take your learning from one course into the next course in the sequence.
 The faculty will work with you to create an individual learning plan to meet your needs.